As a homeowner, I’ve seen many pesky insects over the years, but grubs are probably the ugliest and nastiest looking.

 If you notice an influx of animals and birds such as raccoons, skunks, and armadillos in your yard, they could be munching on grubs.

 This increase in animal activity is a major problem for two reasons – you may have grubs in your lawn and the animals will create problems of their own.
+Refer to this guide to prevent unwanted animal activity in your lawn.

 5. Bouncy Grass/Lose Underfoot